selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 ## Server

-On the server we have to accept forwarded logs and save them to file tree, according to sender host IP and recieve time: `/srv/log/192.168.0.1/2017-02-06/myapp/my.log`.
+On the server we have to accept forwarded logs and save them to file tree, according to sender host IP and receive time: `/srv/log/192.168.0.1/2017-02-06/myapp/my.log`.
 To set log file name from message content, we can use template.
 Variable `$.logpath` should be set inside RuleSet before using the template.

 ```bash
 template(name="RemoteLogSavePath" type="list") {